medavox/articles/music.md

 Synth electronic artist with that chill GTA5 sound.
 Rather chiptuney too.
 So very good.

-Just noticedone song has an Anamanaguchi remix, so definitely chiptune-related.
+Just noticed one song has an Anamanaguchi remix, so definitely chiptune-related.

 Later turned out a LOT of his sound might have come from the songs (and more generally the genre) he 'sampled' (namely, 80s japanese pop).